-Potentially Significant New Impact Less than Significant New Impact with Mitigation Less than Significant New Impact Impact Fully Analyzed in the FEIR CULTURAL RESOURCES - Would the project: a) Cause a substantial adverse change in the signi historical resource as defined in §15064.5? ficance of a $\boxtimes$ b) Cause a substantial adverse change in the sign archaeological resource pursuant to §15064.5? ificance of an $\boxtimes$ c) Directly or indirectly destroy a unique paresource or site or unique geologic feature? leontological $\boxtimes$ d) Disturb any human remains, including the outside of formal cemeteries? se interred $\boxtimes$
+Potentially Significant New Impact Less than Significant New Impact with Mitigation Less than Significant New Impact Impact Fully Analyzed in the FEIR CULTURAL RESOURCES - Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries?